naninovel/docs/docs/api/index.md

 Appends specified text to a text printer.

 ::: info NOTE
-The entire text will be appended immediately, without triggering reveal effect or any other side-effects.
+The entire text is appended instantly, without triggering the reveal effect.
 :::

 <div class="config-table">